fspaolo/makesite/index.md

 Now all you have to do is replace the content of the Markdown files (`.md`) with your own.
 For each Markdown file an HTML page will be created and added to the navigation bar.
-Then you just upload the content of the `example` folder (`.html`, `.css`, `.jpg`, etc.) to any webserver.
+Then you just upload the content of the `example` folder (the `.html`, `.css`, `.jpg`, etc.) to any webserver.

-In this example each webpage (Markdown file) is placed into a sub-folder to keep things organized (with the exception of the website's landing page, the 'Home' page), but you can have all the pages in the same folder if you prefer (just give them different names).
+In the above example each webpage (Markdown file) is placed into a sub-folder to keep things organized (with the exception of the website's landing page, the 'Home' page), but you can have all the pages in the same folder if you prefer (just give them different names).